 - Liaison/referral to tertiary eating disorders programs

-Youth and adults, and their families, who are dealing with anorexia nervosa and bulimia nervosa.
+Youth and adults, and their families, who are dealing with anorexia nervosa, bulimia nervosa, avoidant/restrictive food intake disorder and binge eating disorder.

 - Clients are referred into our program by their family doctors.